 Mechanical Servicing Plan

-Show the location on the property of all services proposed and/or existing such as water, gas, storm and sanitary sewers, telephone, etc.
+Show the location of all services proposed and/or existing such as water, gas, storm and sanitary sewers, telephone, etc on the property.

 Duct Bank Location

 Show the preferred routing of the underground Duct Bank on the property.
 This is subject to approval by NOTL Hydro.